itspavant/gesture-volume-control/README.md

 🧾 License
 This project is licensed under the MIT License.

-🧑‍💻 Author
+🧑‍💻 Author<br>
-Made with ❤️<br>by Devanshu Dasgupta
+Made with ❤️by Devanshu Dasgupta
 🌐 LinkedIn: https://www.linkedin.com/in/devanshu-dasgupta-509641299 | ✉️ devanshu.das.gupta14@gmail.com